marcnol/pyHiM/docs/source/user_guide/script.md

 ### cleanHiM_run.py

-Cleans the directories created by pyHiM in the analysis folder.
+Cleans the directories and log files created by pyHiM from a previous run.

 ```
 Usage: cleanHiM_run.py [-F ROOTFOLDER] [-P PARAMETERS] [-A ALL]